 There were at that time 130 men designing and making more than one million buttons per week.
 The company mixed and coloured their own plastic.
 The powdered plastic would be poured into extruding machines to be forced under pressure into long rods of varying diameter.
 These rods were cut by machine into buttons then the holes drilled.
 After glazing and waxing the buttons would be inspected, carded, packed and distributed.
 The company at that time were opening their 3rd factory in and around Sydney.
 A small card of Opal-Glo buttons cost one shilling.
 By 1953 the price was one shilling and four and half pence, dropping to one shilling three pence by 1956.

-Along with Opal-Glo, Beutron’s other main lines in the 1950’s included “Originals”, some imported, which were both “light as a feather” plastics and a line of metal coated dress buttons.
+Along with Opal-Glo, G. Herring’s other main lines in the 1950’s included “Originals”, which were both “light as a feather” plastics and a line of metal coated dress buttons.
+Some of these were imported.
 There were also “Boil-tested Whites” for uniforms and similar, and cardigan buttons.
 These including backing disks to stop the button pulling through the knitting, as shown in this detail from a 1950 advert.

 ‘Originals’ metal coated plastic button: Above from my (left) and Carol’s collections: 3 sizes of a wreath-like style of outer ring, in approx 20 colours.

-If a button card wasn’t labelled ‘Opal-Glo’, ‘Originals’ or ‘boil-tested white’, from around 1949 til 1959 there were yellow carded ‘all-purpose’ buttons.
+As well as button cards labelled ‘Opal-Glo’, ‘Originals’ and ‘Boil-tested Whites’, from around 1949 til 1959 there were yellow carded ‘All Purpose’ buttons.
 In 1958 Beutron’s new ‘Tec-pearl’ was marketed.
 These were pearl-like plastic buttons with supposedly the look of pearl without the inconvenience.

 A disastrous fire, sparked by an electrical storm on Sunday morning , the 16th November 1952, destroyed the Herring button factory, and damaged a couple of neighbouring factories.
 Employees living near-by rushed to help fight the fire.
 More arrived to protect the machinery from the heat and water, and to help clean up.
 The company was able to start manufacturing buttons the following week.
 Below is a thank-you letter from the managing director, Marshall Carl Ney.